Medically reviewed by Majesta Health Medical Review Team

 What is compounded semaglutide?

-Compounded semaglutide is the same active ingredient found in Wegovy and Ozempic, prepared by a state-licensed compounding pharmacy based on a prescription written by a licensed physician for an individual patient.
-The active pharmaceutical ingredient is FDA-registered.
-The finished compounded preparation is not FDA-approved as a final product, which is the same regulatory status that applies to all properly compounded medications under Section 503A of the Federal Food, Drug, and Cosmetic Act.
+Compounded semaglutide is a preparation that contains semaglutide, made by a state-licensed compounding pharmacy based on a prescription written by a licensed physician for an individual patient.
+The finished compounded preparation is not FDA-approved as a final product and is not a generic version of, equivalent to, or interchangeable with any FDA-approved medication.
+This not-FDA-approved status applies to all properly compounded medications under Section 503A of the Federal Food, Drug, and Cosmetic Act.

 How much does compounded semaglutide cost in 2026?

-Compounded semaglutide typically costs $149 to $399 per month through US telehealth providers in 2026.
-At Majesta Health, sublingual semaglutide (Express) starts at $149 your first month and $199 per month after, and the standard injection (Essential) is $179 your first month and $299 per month after.
-The brand-name equivalent Wegovy retails for about $1,349 per month without insurance.
-Pricing typically includes the physician consultation, the medication, and shipping.
-A $20 medical consultation fee may apply, collected on a pass-through basis to the prescribing provider.
+At Majesta Health, the semaglutide injection plan (Essential) is $179 your first month and $299 a month after.
+One price includes the physician consultation, the medication, and shipping.
+A $20 medical consultation fee is included in your first month, collected on a pass-through basis to the prescribing provider.
+Cancel anytime.

 Is compounded semaglutide safe?

-Compounded semaglutide prepared by a properly licensed and inspected compounding pharmacy uses FDA-registered active pharmaceutical ingredient and follows United States Pharmacopeia standards (USP 795, 797, 800 as applicable).
+Compounded semaglutide prepared by a properly licensed and inspected compounding pharmacy uses a pharmaceutical-grade active ingredient and follows United States Pharmacopeia standards (USP 795, 797, 800 as applicable).
 Safety depends on three things: the pharmacy's licensure and inspection record, the prescribing physician's evaluation of your medical history, and your honest reporting of conditions and medications.
-Side effects are similar to brand-name semaglutide and include nausea, decreased appetite, fatigue, and gastrointestinal discomfort.
+Commonly reported side effects of semaglutide include nausea, decreased appetite, fatigue, and gastrointestinal discomfort.
 Always disclose pregnancy plans, personal or family history of medullary thyroid cancer or MEN 2, pancreatitis, and any GLP-1 medications you have taken in the past.

 Is compounded semaglutide FDA-approved?

-No compounded medication is FDA-approved as a final product.
-The active pharmaceutical ingredient used in compounded semaglutide is FDA-registered.
-The brand-name products that contain semaglutide (Wegovy, Ozempic, Rybelsus) are FDA-approved products manufactured by Novo Nordisk.
-Properly compounded preparations are produced legally under Section 503A of the Federal Food, Drug, and Cosmetic Act when prepared for an individual patient based on a prescription.
+No compounded medication is FDA-approved as a final product, and compounded semaglutide is not a generic version of, equivalent to, or interchangeable with any FDA-approved medication.
+Properly compounded preparations are produced legally under Section 503A of the Federal Food, Drug, and Cosmetic Act when prepared for an individual patient based on a prescription from a licensed physician.

 How do I get compounded semaglutide online?